Parvfect/AI/readme.txt

 Updates

+11/04/21 - Convolutional nets - problems here and there - and some basic transfer learning paradigms (which didn't really work)

 3/02/21 - Well forward pass is done, but I mean that is really the easy part of it.
 Gonna have to crack my knuckles and start the actual part of it now.

 17/01/21 - It has been a while, but I think I am getting my mojo back.
 Started working on creating my own neural net for better understanding.
 Just done a basic class structure, gonna actually make it in a while.
 Let's see.